-This event will bring together representatives of government, industry, and the scientific community from developed and developing nations to assess the prospects for improving the governance of human activity in outer space.
+This event brought together representatives of government, industry, and the scientific community from developed and developing nations to assess the prospects for improving the governance of human activity in outer space.

 The economic security of countries is increasingly reliant on space-based technology and activities.
 There has also been a significant shift towards industry, rather than government, being primarily responsible for activity in space.
 Lines between commercial, government and defence systems in space have become blurred, and unilateral space activities are being replaced by bilateral, regional and multinational activities.